 - Tagliatelle: Probably the most common kind and one of the most versatile.
 Their width should be between ⅛ inch and ⅜ inch (4-10 mm)

-- Pappardelle: The widest of all, their size makes them very unique and not so versative, but very delicious.
+- Pappardelle: The widest of all, their size makes them very unique and not so versatile, but very delicious.
 Their width should be about 1 inch (2-3 cm)

 Which Mushrooms are best for this Recipe?

-When I make recipes with mushrooms, I love to either use only Cremini, or a mix of wild mushrooms.
+When I make recipes with mushrooms, I love to either use only Cremini, or a mix of wild mushrooms, as I did for this wild mushroom pappardelle.
 My supermarket sells boxes of different mixes of mushrooms so it makes it easier to choose.
 If you don't find these types of mixes, you can make your own, including some of the below mushrooms which are the most common and most flavorful.

 - Cremini or Button Mushrooms